dwringer/flux-conditioning-store/README.md

 </summary>

 - `_get_db_size` - Returns the current size of the database file in bytes.
-- `_manage_db_size` - Manages the database size, deleting oldest entries if the maximum size is exceeded.
+- `_manage_db_size` - Manages the database size, deleting a fraction of oldest entries if the maximum size is exceeded.
 - `_init_db` - Initializes the SQLite database and creates the table for storing conditioning data.
 </details>